GarethOates/Magic-The-Programming/README.md

-# Magic-The-Programming
+# Magic: The Programming

-Repository for files relating to articles on my website about programming and Magic: The Gathering
+Repository for files relating to articles on my website g10s.io about programming and Magic: The Gathering, including the decorator pattern and state pattern.